 One of the most satisfying experiences for a writer is realizing how much they’ve grown.
 While reading old pieces of writing can be scary for some adult writers (I’ve shuddered rereading some of my first blog posts), the experience was quite different for my fifth graders.
 On the day that I handed out their K-5 writing portfolios, the room was filled with kids poring over their old pieces with wonder.
 The sounds of joyous laughter, shared discussion around old pieces, and gasps of realization of growth filled the room for well over 45 minutes.
 These 45 minutes were time well spent with three days to go in the school year.

 On that last day of school, with only 25ish minutes together with my class, we independently read, shared a beautiful final picture book and discussion, and jotted notes to future fifth graders.
+We make time for what we value.
 And that concluded our 180 days of literacy learning.

 For more information on why these three practices matter, I highly recommend these resources.
 There are many more resources in addition to the ones listed below, these are just a few that I’ve turned to again and again in my practice.